 Edit the conclusion

 To add or edit the conclusion content on the Landing Page template, scroll to the section titled “Conclusion Content.”
 This content does not appear in a styled row like the sections above.
-Here you can format your text how you’d like, such as adding the Call to Action block.
+Here you can format your text how you’d like, add links to specific text, and even add an inline call to action if you like.
+Use the Inline CTA shortcode to dictate where it should appear within your conclusion content.

 Still Have Questions?